Images for illustrative purposes only

 If you are taking any of the above medications, then you should make your doctor aware so that they can advise whether or not Femodene will be the best course of action for you.

 Breast cancer has been found slightly more often in women who take the Pill than in women of the same age who do not take the Pill.
 If women stop taking the Pill, this reduces the risk, so that 10 years after stopping the Pill, the risk is the same as for women who have never taken it.
 Either way, you should check your breasts regularly and notify your doctor if you notice any lumps or changes.

 Deep venous thrombosis is a rare occurrence.
 It can develop whether or not you are taking the Pill, however, the risk is higher for those who are taking it.
 You should notify your doctor immediately if you notice any signs of development.

 The most common side effects of using Femodene include:

 - depressive moods or mood swings

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor immediately if you experience any serious side effects, such as signs of a blood clot, breast cancer or liver problems.

 How do I buy Femodene online?

 You can safely buy Femodene online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Femodene is the right medication for your medical condition.